 On behalf of a Fortune 500 company, Keith successfully obtained the dismissal of a lawsuit and subsequent government procurement challenge, which sought to enjoin the award of a $200 million state contract brought by a disappointed bidder.

-Keith and his partner, Louis Lopez, recently obtained an injunction against the United States Government and a Native American Tribe over the construction of a road on the private ranch at the edge of the Grand Canyon.
+Keith and other attorneys in the firm obtained an injunction against the United States Government and a Native American Tribe over the construction of a road on the private ranch at the edge of the Grand Canyon.
 A settlement was then achieved with an agreement by the Government and the Tribe to construct $2.5 million in improvements on the client’s property and payment of a $1 million cash settlement.

 Keith recently obtained a $3.5 million judgment following a two-week trial in connection with a failed purchase agreement for a commercial project in downtown Phoenix.

 As lead counsel, Keith obtained a $2 million judgment in favor of a local manufacturing company against a national supplier.